Bergeron scores twice in return as Bruins beat Predators 5-2

+"When you're in it for a while, it's game whatever," he said.
+"You don't appreciate it as much.
+I told them to be thankful because I've been missing it for so long."

-He also set up Brad Marchand's tie-breaking score to help send Boston to its sixth win in eight games.
+He also set up Brad Marchand's tie-breaking score and finished with two assists to help send Boston to its sixth win in eight games.

+"This shows why," said Marchand, who called Bergeron one of the game's best players.
+"It's tough to jump in after five weeks and feel good.
+He's an incredible leader and player and showed that again."

 David Pastrnak had his team-leading 23rd goal and added two assists.
 Marchand had two assists and defenseman Charlie McAvoy set up Bergeron's first goal